 A credit score is like a report card for your financial life.
 It's not about how much money you make or what kind of car somebody drives; rather, the focus here lies in judging whether someone will be able to pay back loans they take out based on past behavior with other lenders and creditors--that means any sort of debt can go into this pool!
 Yours might include personal lines such as mortgages alongside store cards from years ago (no matter how small).
 And while there isn't one specific number that reflects "quality" when it comes down. your income affects your credit score.

-• Credit history length (15 percent): Keeping your oldest account open is the key to keeping your credit age high.
-Closing old accounts will naturally lower it over time, but by not committing any fraud or closing this one great card from when you were 18 years old (or whatever), we can make sure that all those recent charges don't disappear into thin air!
+- Credit history length: Maintaining high credit age depends on keeping your oldest account active. canceling old accounts will naturally reduce it over time; nevertheless, by not committing any fraud or canceling one outstanding card from when you were 18 years old (or whatever), we can ensure that all those current transactions do not vanish into thin air!

-• New credit (10 percent): Are you worried about your credit score?
-If so, it might be wise to limit the number of new accounts that are open at any given time.
-Keeping a balance on all these cards will naturally lower yours and can have lasting effects even after closing some or canceling others entirely!
+- Ten percent of you are anxious about your credit score.
+If so, it might be good to restrict the amount of open fresh accounts at any one moment.
+Keeping a balance on all these cards will automatically reduce yours and have long-lasting benefits even after shutting some or completely canceling others!

 Your income can indirectly affect your credit score